 Today one of the most important questions for the working class is, therefore, the problem of how to put a stop to the depreciation of the real wages.
 In Germany the state of affairs is such that the paper mark is only valid currency among retail dealers, workers, clerks, officials, and at the Reichsbank.
-Not only the importers of foreign goods. but also the manufacturers and wholesale dealers, invoice their goods in foreign currencies, or with the aid of an index figure; and though a great part of these accounts are paid in paper marks, it is at the corresponding rate of exchange of gold, dollar, or guilder that the invoice is
+Not only the importers of foreign goods, but also the manufacturers and wholesale dealers, invoice their goods in foreign currencies, or with the aid of an index figure; and though a great part of the accounts are paid in paper marks, it is at the corresponding rat. of exchange of gold, dollar, or guilder that the invoice is made out.

-It is only the retail dealer who is obliged to price his goods in paper marks; the demand for a price enabling him to repurchase fresh supplies renders him, however, to a certain extent, independent of the risk involved in the depreciation of the mark.
-The paper mark credits granted by the Reichsbank enable the German capitalists to do excellent business at the expense of the workers, for they pay the credits back again three months later in depreciated marks.
-Thus the mark risk is thrust entirely upon the shoulders of the workers, clerks and
+It is only the retail dealer who is obliged to price his goods in paper marks; the demand for a price enabling him to goods in paper marks; the demand for a price enabling him to repurchase fresh supplies renders him, however, to a certain extent, independent of the risk involved in the depreciation of the mark.
+The paper mark credits granted by the Reichsbank enable the Cerman capitalists to do excellent business at the expense of the workers, for they pay the credits back again three months later in depreciated marks.
+Thus the mark risk is thrust entirely upon the shoulders of the workers, clerks and officials officials.

-The workers of every party are agreed that the depreciation of real wages must be put a stop to.
+The workers of every party are agreed that the deprecia-tion of real wages must be put a stop to.
 The question is how to stop it.
-One and the same demand has been formulated under varying designations in the resolutions passed in the factories and workshops all over the country: "gold wages", "peace wages", "stable value wages", "payment in gold marks", "payment in dollars", etc. The trade union bureaucrats have tried to utilize this confusion of ideas for their own purposes.
-They saw that it was no louger possible - as it still was in the autumn-to suppress all discussion on "gold wages', and to restrain the workers from urging their demands.
+One and the same demand has been formulated under varying designations in the resolutions passed in the factories and workshops all over the country: "gold wages", "peace wages", "stable value wages", "payment in gold marks", "payment in dollars", etc. The trade union bureaucrais have tried to utilize this confusion of ideas for their own purposes.
+They saw that it was no longer possible - as it still was in the autumn-to suppress all discussion on "gold wages," and to restrain the workers from urging their demands.
 Thus a large section of the press of the United Social Democratic Party of Germany propagated the demand for "gold wages".
 The workers were in many cases of the opinion that a "gold wage" signified a peace wage, that is, the amount in paper marks, corresponding to about 32 to 46 gold marks.
 While the workers expected this, the trade union leaders idea of a "gold wage" was merely the maintainance of the present wages.

-The demand for the gold wage has now been replaced by that for the so-called "stable value wage", the stability of value to be attained by having the wages adapted, according to a definite system, to the depreciation of the mark and the higher prices.
-This practically signifies the introduction of index wages.
+The demand for the gold wage has now been replaced by that for the so-called "stable value wage", the stability of value to be attained by having the wages adapted, according to a definite system, to the depreciation of the mark and the higher This practically signifies the introduction of index wages.
 The Christian trade unions propose that the index of the official statistical authorities be taken as a basis for the increased wages.
-But as this index is calculated incorrectly and much too low, its employment would bring about absolutely no stability of value in the worker's wages, entirely apart from the fact that the worker gives the employer his work in advance, whilst his wages are adapted to the index at a period when the prices have risen further.
+But as this index is calculated incorrectly and much too low, its employment would bring about absolutely no stability of value in the worker's wages, entirely apart from the fact that the worker gives the employee his worker advance. fact that the worker gives the employer his work in advance, whilst his wages are adapted to the index at a period when the prices have risen further.